codykingham/verb_semantics/README.md

-# Verb Semantics
+# Natural Verb Clusters in Biblical Hebrew
-## An Empirical, Text-Linguistic Approach
+## An Empirical, Text-Linguistic Approach to the Verb's Semantic Categorization

 New description coming soon.
 This project is entering into phase 3.
 See [phase 2 readme](phase2/readme.md) for a description of the next steps.